Creating A Salon Website

 Font and Font Size- My oh my.
 I have seen some doozies.
 Typically you should only have 2 different styles of fonts on your site.
 Your font should also match your logo or any marketing pieces that are going out.
 The content section should be a very simple font so your clients can read it.
 NO CURSIVE FONTS.
 This font is Arial and it’s clean and easy to read.

 Your navigation bar.
 That is what is listed up on top of the page.
 You really should have no more than 5 or 6 listed.
-Home page, contact, specials, menu, about, gallery,.
+Home page, contact/location, promotions, menu, about, gallery,.
 That's all you need.
 This website needs to be easy for the client to navigate.
 Nice and simple don't make it complicated.
 EXTRA Tip....
 Besides the home page, did you know the specials or promotion page is the MOST visited page on a salon website?
 Does your website have a specials or promotion page?
+P.S… be sure to include your online booking button on every page.

 I could really go on and on.
 Please be sure you're also optimized for mobile as well.
 There are also great platforms you can use like Squarespace where you can host and design your site for a very reasonable price.
 I hope this gives you some insight.
 I feel like there will be a part 2 to this blog coming soon.
 In the meantime please check out some of my favorite salon websites.